 “Love Challenges, Be Intrigued By Mistakes, Enjoy Effort And Keep on Learning” by Carol Dweck

-Ms. Perez was born and raised in the Central Valley.
+Ms. Murillo was born and raised in the Central Valley.
 After

 graduating high school she attended Fresno State where she received her

 Bachelor’s Degree in Liberal Studies.
 While working in education she realized

 her passion for helping students reach their post-secondary goals.
 She went on

 to attend Cal State Bakersfield where she received a Master’s Degree in School

 Counseling and Pupil Personnel Services Credential.
 She loves her job as a counselor because it is challenging yet rewarding.